 Our Legal Advocacy Program, launched in September 2013, helps to advance our mission in three key ways:

-- Building support in the legal community for a new jurisprudence;
+- Building support in the legal community for a new jurisprudence; and

 - Serving as a key legal resource for the growing constitutional amendment movement.

 This program is supported by an impressive Legal Advisory Committee of prominent lawyers, former judges, and legal scholars who help us identify opportunities to make our arguments in the courts and who help us build a pro bono legal network.
-Together, our program serves as a key legal resource for the growing constitutional amendment movement.

 Our legal advocacy work manifests itself in a multipronged strategy.
 Below is an overview of our key issues.